soundpress/nyccharter_merged_test/docs/d01/c10/index.rst

 If the tenant's base rent is over one hundred thirty-nine thousand nine hundred ninety-nine dollars, no credit shall be allowed under this paragraph.
-For purposes of this paragraph, `base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.
+For purposes of this paragraph, 'base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.

    (4) For the period beginning June first, two thousand and ending November thirtieth, two thousand, a credit shall be allowed against the tax imposed by this chapter, such credit to be determined in accordance with the following table: